jokijen/hyped-climbing-tracker/README.md

 5. Install all the necessary packages using pip with $ pip install -r requirements.txt
 6. Start up PostgreSQL with $ start-pg.sh (you can use it in terminal with the command psql) - PostgreSQL was installed using a custom installation script that can be found here: https://github.com/hy-tsoha/local-pg
 7. Set up the database schema, (in the app directory) run $ psql < schema.sql
-8. If you want to populate your database, create two users by registering and run the following command (in the app directory) run $ psql < prepared_data.sql
+8. If you want to populate your database, create two users by running the app and registering new users, and then run the commands in the prepared data file.
+Run the following command (in the app directory) run $ psql < prepared_data.sql
 8. Start the application with $ flask run